Hexagon/blog/src/posts/guide-to-js/2023-09-03_asynchronous-code-with-javascript.md

 - **Promises:** objects that represent the eventual completion or failure of an asynchronous operation.
-- **Async/await:** conveniece features to manage promises without getting into callback hell.
+- **Async/await:** convenience features to manage promises without getting into callback hell.

 ## The History of Asynchronous Code in JavaScript